linuxdeepin/deepin-manual/manual-assets/community/dde/en_US/index.md

 #### Create App Shortcut
 Send the application icon to the desktop or Dock to facilitate the follow-up operations.

-In Launcher, right click an app icon and you can:
+In Launcher, right-click an application icon and you can:

 * Select **Send to desktop** to create a shortcut on the desktop.
 * Select **Send to dock** to fix the application icon in Dock.